-Emily Carr offers robust and innovative Master of Applied Arts (MAA) programs in Visual Arts, Media Arts and Design.
-This professional, terminal degree prepares students to engage in a range of diverse and expanding sectors of culture and creative industry.
+Emily Carr offers robust and innovative Graduate Studies programs; including: Resident Master of Design and Master of Applied Arts (Visual Arts and Media Arts) and Low Resident Master of Applied Arts (Visual Arts and Media Arts).
+These professional, terminal degrees prepare students to engage in a range of diverse and expanding sectors of culture and creative industry.
 Graduates from our program will be able to demonstrate significant expertise in the application of creative knowledge in their field.

-The MAA is delivered through two distinct but interrelated programs: Residency and Low Residency.
+The Graduate Studies program is delivered through two distinct but interrelated programs: Residency and Low Residency.
 Residency cohorts progress through the program in 21 months of fulltime study.
 Low Residency cohorts progress through the equivalent program in 28 months, with equally challenging but more flexible delivery model built around 3 summer intensive residencies in Vancouver and rigorous online curriculum.

 Emily Carr is proud of its internationally renowned faculty who guide students through the learning process with ongoing analysis, critique, and support.

 We also offer a Master of Digital Media degree at our Great Northern Way campus.

 The Residency program offers focused study in the following streams:

 The Low Residency Master of Applied Arts program offers study in one stream:

 - Visual Arts and Media Arts

 The Faculty of Graduate Studies admits a limited number of design, media and visual arts students to each program.
 Both the Residency and Low Residency programs feature intensive theory and research seminars with rigorous studio classes.
 Students learn to locate their own practices within broader fields of inquiry through writing projects, critiques of studio work, presentations and an internship.